 Additionally, the South Bay Association of Realtors suggests expressing the highlights of the area you work in.
 Out-of-towners want to know about the lifestyle they might move into.
 What's the average climate?
 How are the school systems?
 Is there entertainment nearby?
 Your house listing may look lovely on the Internet, but without the full picture, potential buyers may be wary to commit.

 All real estate agents want a decent commission for their dedication to a listing, but if your sellers price the listing out of range of comparables, potential buyers will think they aren't serious about selling or are unwilling to negotiate.
-US News and World Report states that the most activity on a listing occurs within the first 30 days on the market.
+US News and World Report state that the most activity on a listing occurs within the first 30 days on the market.
 If a house is priced too high in that window of time, you'll miss a golden opportunity.
 Non-local buyers will hesitate to spend their time and money traveling to view an overvalued house—and a reasonable commission is better than none.